GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/README.md

 The GraphQL API for WordPress provides safe default settings, to make "live" sites secure:

 - The single endpoint is disabled
-- The "sensitive" data elements (eg: input field `status` to query posts with status `"draft"`) are not added to the schema
+- The “sensitive” data elements (eg: input field `status` to query posts with status `"draft"`) are not added to the schema
 - Only a few of settings options and meta keys (for posts, users, etc) can be queried
 - The number of entities (for posts, users, etc) that can be queried at once is limited

 These safe default settings are not needed when building "static" sites, where the WordPress site is not exposed to the Internet.
 These settings can be used instead:

 - The single endpoint is enabled
-- The "sensitive" data elements are exposed in the schema
+- The “sensitive” data elements are exposed in the schema
 - All settings options and meta keys can be queried
 - The number of entities that can be queried at once is unlimited